 - Click on SELECT ALL (at the top of the File Manager) to select all of the files

-Click on MOVE – backspace over “wordpress” to remove it from the path, then click on the MOVE FILES button.
-After the move is complete, delete the empty WORDPRESS folder (it willl be empty since you moved all of the files and folders out of it)
+- After the move is complete, delete the empty WordPress folder (it will be empty since you moved all of the files and folders out of it).

 - Log into your favorite internet browser, then run wp-admin/install.php based on your domain name.
 If your domain name is domain-name.com, then the installation URL would be https://domain-name.com/wp-admin/install.php

-Begin the site install.
+- Click on Submit to begin the site installation.
 Fill in the Site Title, Username, then add a password and email.
 You will also have the option to allow search engines to index the site.

-- Click on the Install WordPress at the bottom of the page.
+- Click on Install WordPress at the bottom of the page.

 The installation will process and you will see a login screen when it’s complete!

 A shared hosting account can keep you covered when it comes to WordPress.
 But if you are considering upgrading to a VPS, check out our Managed VPS Product guide.